bothub-it/torchserve_qa/README.md

 It can be done processing pytorch models `torch-model-archiver` utility.
 - see _build_mar_example.sh_ for example

-Newly .mar models must be at **/model-store** directory to proceed.
+Built .mar models must be at **/model-store** directory to proceed.

 ## Build and run
 ### Using docker-compose